 Now what?
 Have you heard of Bark?

-Are you interested in having greater insight into the social media platforms that your kids are using?
-Bark is one of the best platforms we’ve tested.
-They’re constantly looking for ways to dig further into apps like Houseparty, to keep parents of the information that matters.
+Bark is one of the best platforms we’ve tested for monitoring social media, like Houseparty.
+They’re constantly looking for ways to keep parents notified of the information that matters.
 We trust them and we think you should, too!